All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Verified Pricing: MOTS-c therapy ranges from $200-300 monthly for standard dosing protocols (5-10mg, 2-3 times weekly).
 Some providers offer bulk pricing for quarterly supplies, reducing monthly costs to $180-250 (pricing verified March 2026).

-The peptide's mechanism involves activation of AMPK (adenosine monophosphate-activated protein kinase) pathways, essentially mimicking the metabolic benefits of caloric restriction and exercise at the cellular level.
-This makes MOTS-c particularly attractive for patients seeking comprehensive metabolic health optimization.
+The peptide's mechanism involves activation of AMPK (adenosine monophosphate-activated protein kinase) pathways, importantly mimicking the metabolic benefits of caloric restriction and exercise at the cellular level.
+This makes MOTS-c particularly attractive for patients seeking thorough metabolic health improvement.

 Price Showdown: Who Offers the Best Value?